 Ms O'Hara is a corporate lawyer, with extensive experience advising clients on general corporate law and regulatory/compliance issues.
 She has previously held senior positions at both Clayton Utz and Allen & Overy and more recently, had experience acting as in-house legal counsel.
 Ms O'Hara has advised a significant number of ASX-listed clients with operations in Australia and overseas, with specific experience within the mining and resources sectors.

 Mr Dion Loney was appointed as Company Secretary on 18 July 2019.
-Mr Luke Watson resigned as Company Secretary on the same date.
 Ms Jessica O'Hara was appointed as Company Secretary on 24 September 2021 and Mr Loney resigned as at the same date.

 Principal Activities